Distributed Computing by Mobile Robots: Uniform Circle Formation: Properties and Correctness

 \begin{lemma} Let $\mathcal R(t_0)$ be a \VA or \IN configuration, let all robots' trajectories at time $t_0$ be disjoint, and suppose that, if a robot $r\in \mathcal R$ is not frozen at time $t_0$, then the following conditions hold: \begin{itemize} \item $r(t_0)$ lies in the interior of SED/3; \item the destination point of $r$ at time $t_0$ is on SEC/3; \item $r(t_0)$ and $r$'s destination point at time $t_0$ lie in the interior of the same main sector of $\mathcal R(t_0)\setminus \{r(t_0)\}$. \end{itemize} If the robots execute the \UCF algorithm, then they will freeze in a \VA or in an \IN configuration without ever colliding. \end{lemma} \begin{proof} Recall that a \VA or \IN configuration is not \CE, not \HD, and not \CO.
 Also, since a robot $r$ and its destination at time $t_0$ lie in the same main sector of $\mathcal R(t_0)\setminus \{r(t_0)\}$, it follows that the center of SED does not lie on the trajectory of $r$ at time $t_0$ (by definition of SED).

 If there is no robot in the interior of SED/3 at time $t_0$, then by assumption all robots are frozen, and there is nothing to prove.
 Otherwise, the configuration is not \PR at time $t_0$, due to Theorem~\ref{t:sec3}.
-Moreover, it is straightforward to see that, as the non-frozen robots move toward their destination points, the configuration remains \VA or \IN and does not become \CE, \HD, \CO, or \PR.
+Moreover, it is straightforward to see that, as the non-frozen robots move toward their destination points, the configuration remains \VA or \IN and does not become \CE, \HD, \CO, or \PR (recall that the non-frozen robots' trajectories at time $t_0$ are within SED/3).
 Also, no collisions occur because the trajectories are all disjoint, and SED remains unaltered, because no robot on SEC moves.
-Therefore, the procedure that is executed by the first robots performing a Look--Compute phase (say, at time $t_1\geqslant t_0$) is either {\sc Valid and Ready} (indeed, there are robots in the interior of SED/3, hence the configuration cannot be \WA) or {\sc Invalid}.
+Therefore, the procedure that is executed by the first robots performing a Look-Compute phase (say, at time $t_1\geqslant t_0$) is either {\sc Valid and Ready} (indeed, there are robots in the interior of SED/3, hence the configuration cannot be \WA) or {\sc Invalid}.
 Both procedures make the robots that lie in the interior of SED/3 (which exist, by assumption) move radially toward SEC/3.
 Hence, at time $t_1$ the hypotheses of the lemma are still satisfied, and the same argument can be repeated.

 Each moving robot either reaches SEC/3 or moves by at least $\delta$ at each turn; hence, in finite time, there are no robots left in the interior of SED/3.
 As soon as this happens, the swarm is frozen in a \VA or an \IN configuration, and no collisions have occurred. \end{proof}